carbon-language/carbon-lang/docs/project/evolution.md

 under "Blocking issues".
 Carbon leads use this to locate and prioritize the issue for resolution.

-These issues can be created at any time and by any one.
+These issues can be created at any time and by anyone.
 Issues can be created while the proposal is being drafted in order to help inform specific content that should go into the proposal.
 It is even fine to create an issue first, even before a proposal exists, as an open question about whether to produce a